Toronto Market Report

 Scarborough and the East End, defined by TRREB as communities E01 through E11, forms the entire eastern portion of the Toronto municipality, with overall resale activity slightly less than Midtown Toronto and Etobicoke.
 Starting along the lakeshore, the region is bounded to the west by the Don Valley Parkway, while Victoria Park Avenue forms the remainder of its western boundary up to Steeles Avenue.
 Close to Downtown East, the neighbourhoods of Danforth, Leslieville, and the Beaches feature some of the best restaurants and music venues in the city.
 With close proximity to downtown Toronto, these neighbourhoods offer the appeal of the city without the high-rise condo and office towers.

 East of Victoria Park Avenue and towards the Pickering townline, Scarborough features a greater share of suburban neighbourhoods comprised of detached and semi-detached homes.
 The area also has an abundance of green space, both along the lakeshore escarpment and throughout the city interior.
 Notable attractions include the Scarborough Bluffs, one of the most popular lookouts in the GTA, the Toronto Zoo, the largest in the country, and Rouge National Urban Park.
 Prominent neighbourhoods within East Scarborough include Cliffcrest, Woburn, and Agincourt.
-Collectively, Scarborough features the greatest share of freehold properties in the city, with only 38% of homes sold in 2023 relating to condominiums.
+Collectively, Scarborough features the greatest share of freehold properties in the city, with only 38% of homes sold relating to condominiums.

-Historically and to this day, Scarborough is the most affordable region within Toronto, with average prices of $631 for condos and $1,240K for freeholds in the first quarter.
-Across all properties, the Scarborough average price is more or less unchanged from a year ago, with freeholds outperforming condos to start the year.
+Historically and to this day, Scarborough & East End is the most affordable region within Toronto, with average prices of $631K for condos and $1,205K for freeholds in the third quarter.
+Across all properties, the Scarborough average price is more or less unchanged from a year ago, with condos outperforming freeholds over the past 5 years.

 Community Overview